earn-alliance/earnmanagement.com/blog/Why-is-it-hard-to-scale-your-scholarship/2022-08-05-why-its-hard-to-scale-your-scholarship.md

 *And more!* ([[Overview | Earn Alliance](https://www.earnalliance.com/docs/introduction/overview)](https://www.earnalliance.com/docs/introduction/overview))

 Looking for more than what's available in **Earn Management**?
-With an active community and a devoted team, suggestions to improve the application are highly appreciated and heeded by the wonderful team Earn Alliance has created.
+With an active community and a devoted team, suggestions to improve the application are highly appreciated and actioned by the team at Earn Alliance.